aaditya-jalan/Zcoder/README.md

 ### Problem-Solving Discussions

-- **Problem Threads:** Users can start threads about specific coding problems they have encountered.
-- **Solution Sharing:** Users can share their solutions and approaches to problems.
+- **Solution Sharing:** Users can share their solutions and approaches to problems via community.
-- **Upvotes and Comments:** Users can upvote helpful solutions and add comments to discussions.

 ### Community Section

-- **Posts:** Users can create posts to share news, articles, or opinions.
+- **Posts:** Users can create messages to share news, articles, or opinions.
 - **Discussion:** Users can start discussions on various topics and engage with the community.

 ### Contest Calendar